December 03, 2010 [Editor's note added]

 - Overview and demonstration of SNOMED CT Browser

-Questions should be sent to NLM Customer Service with the subject line "UMLS Upgrades."
+Questions should be sent to Contact NLM with the subject line "UMLS Upgrades."

 Unified Medical Language System® (UMLS®) News: Revised License Agreement, New UMLS Terminology Services and Browser, Discontinued UMLSKS, and API Changes.
 NLM Tech Bull.
 2010 Jul-Aug;(375):e9.